Skip to content

 • Verify and adjust network settings so GitHub, PyPI, and Hugging Face are accessible.

-• Install essential models and additional models, and understand where models are stored in Files.
+• Add models in different ways and understand where models are stored in Olares Files.

-• Manage plugins registered in ComfyUI Launcher as well as from GitHub.
+• Manage plugins from the ComfyUI Launcher library or install them from GitHub.

 • Manage Python dependencies by installing, updating, removing packages, and analyzing missing dependencies for plugins.